LizMarlowe-byte/Tech-writing-portfolio/README.md

 With 20+ years of experience in technical content development, I craft clear, task-focused, accessible documentation that empowers users and accelerates product adoption.

-From writing feature descriptions for release notes to creating complex integration guides from scratch, my goal is to simplify complex technology and help users accomplish tasks with confidence.
+From writing feature descriptions for release notes to creating complex integration guides, my goal is to simplify complex technology and help users accomplish tasks with confidence.

 For more information about my work experience and skills, 📄 [View My Resume](Liz%20Marlowe%20Resume.pdf).